Economic trouble in the Baltic

 While attention is distracted by the deafening popping of bubbles in larger economies, Latvia has been imploding dramatically in one of the world’s most extreme versions of ‘bubblenomics’.
 The latest chapter in Latvia’s unnoticed turmoil occurred this weekend with the collapse of the Latvian government.

 Prime Minister Ivars Godmanis, who led the march to independence but has been embroiled in corruption allegations, was forced to resign.
-This makes Latvia the second European country, and first EU member state, to lose its government as a result of the global .
+This makes Latvia the second European country, and first member state, to lose its government as a result of the global .
 Although Latvia has been through about a dozen governments since independence in the early 1990s, this time the public mood is very different.

 The day before the collapse, disgruntled citizens of Latvia’s second city Daugavpils, borrowed the (by now) world famous Arab insult, immortalised by Iraqi journalist Muntadar al-Zaidi, and hurled shoes at images of the country’s parliament, the Saeima.